 - 1. A club officer shall submit the travel request or purchase request with attached hotel quote at least fourteen (14) business days (Mondays Fridays) in advance of the travel period. - 2.
-Once the travel request and hotel purchase has been approved, the Competitive Sports Office will contact the requesting officer to schedule an appointment.
-Appointments shall be scheduled after receipt of a quote from the hotel of choice and during normal office hours (9:00 AM 5:00 PM Monday Friday). - 3.
+Once the travel request has been approved, the Competitive Sports Office will contact the requesting officer to schedule an appointment.
+Appointments shall be scheduled during normal office hours. - 3.
 During the appointment, the club will receive a Procurement Card (P-Card) for reserving the hotel room online or via the phone.
 After the reservation has been completed, the club officer shall return the P-Card and copy of the reservation to the Program Director or an RSS professional staff member. - 4.
-One business day prior to the approved travel period, the club officer or the designated individual shall pick up the P-Card.
-P-Card pick up will not be available outside of normal office hours (9:00 AM 5:00 PM Monday Friday).
+One business day prior to the approved travel period, the club officer or the designated individual shall pick up the P-Card during normal business hours.
 A current SIU identification and state driver's license is required for P-Card check out.
 They will sign a letter and the P-Card check out log, indicating that they have accepted responsibility for the use and return of the P-Card. - 5.
 No later than one business day after the approved travel period has passed, the designated card holder shall return the P-Card and any receipts of any completed purchases (Final hotel invoice(s), parking receipts, etc.).